 Policy Intern:

-Policy interns are assigned to work with one or more CEI policy expert for the duration of their internship.
-Interns have the opportunity to research important policy issues which include, but are not limited to; economics, regulation, banking and finance, energy and environment, technology and telecommunications, trade, labor, and transportation.
+Policy interns are assigned to work with one or more CEI policy experts for the duration of their internship.
+Interns will have the opportunity to research important policy issues which include, but are not limited to; regulatory reform, banking and finance, energy and environment, technology and telecommunications, antitrust, trade, labor, transportation, healthcare, and asset forfeiture.

 Communications Intern:

-Communications interns assist with publication editing, op-ed pitching, news monitoring, media tracking and reporting, and promotion of CEI’s research and analysis.
+Communications interns assist with publication editing, op-ed pitching, news monitoring, media/press tracking and reporting, and general promotion of CEI’s research and analysis.

 Marketing Intern:

-Marketing interns assist with email marketing, social media management, video editing, CEI website management, and the development of CEI promotional materials.
+Marketing interns assist with social media management, email marketing, video and podcasting editing, CEI website management, and the development of promotional materials.

-Additionally, from time to time, CEI seeks interns to work on government affairs, events, litigation, and IT.
+Additionally, from time to time, CEI seeks interns to work on philanthropy/fundraising, law/litigation, and events.
 If you are interested in working in one of these areas, please email [email protected] for further information.

 Qualifications:

-Applicants must have strong research, writing, and organizational skills.
-Applicants should also have a strong interest in policy and politics, and the principles limited government, free enterprise, and individual liberty.
+Applicants must have a strong interest in policy and politics, capitalism and economics, and libertarian/conservative principles.
+Applicants must have strong research, writing, communication, and organizational skills.
 Applicants must possess a professional demeanor and the ability to handle confidential and private information.
-Applicants should be able to work independently, effectively, and efficiently.
+Applicants should be entrepreneurial and be able to work independently, effectively, and efficiently.
 A basic understanding of Microsoft Word, Excel, and Outlook is a must.

 Compensation:

 CEI is proud to offer accepted applicants a stipend for their work and to help cover their day-to-day expenses.
 CEI internships can also be taken for credit through the applicant’s home university or college.
 Note that only in-person interns are eligible to receive a stipend.
-Also note that applicants receiving a stipend from an outside organization during their internship with CEI are not eligible to also receive a stipend from CEI.
+Interns receiving college credit for their internship are not eligible to receive a stipend as well.
+Also note that applicants receiving a stipend from an outside organization during their internship with CEI are not eligible to also receive a stipend from CEI itself.

-CEI is also partner organization with the Charles Koch Institute’s Koch Internship Program (KIP) which provides interns a stipend and professional development education.
+CEI is a partner organization with Stand Together (formerly the Charles Koch Institute) through the Koch Internship Program (KIP) which provides interns a stipend and professional development education.
 Applicants interested in applying to intern at CEI through KIP must first apply to and be accepted into the KIP program.
 Please note that applicants accepted into KIP and receiving a stipend through the program are not eligible to also receive a stipend from CEI.

 Application Materials & Submission:

+Incomplete applications will not be considered.
 Note that further materials may be requested at a later point and that there will likely be more than one interview.
 Please allow for 5 business days before following up.
+No phone calls, please.

-Applicating’s applying through the Charles Koch Institute’s Koch Internship Program (KIP) should apply through the KIP portal and follow the instructions detailed there.
+Applicants applying through Stand Together’s Koch Internship Program (KIP) should apply through the KIP portal and follow the instructions detailed there.

 Contact: